Man with glasses using smartphone to verify digital ID

 Cybersecurity

-Digital IDs contain sensitive data, making them attractive targets for attackers.
+Digital IDs hold sensitive data, making them appealing targets for attackers.

-Countries must protect these systems with strong security measures, timely updates, and clear response plans for potential breaches.
+Countries must protect these systems with strong security measures, timely updates, and clear response plans for possible breaches.

 Public Trust

-Clear rules, transparent communication, and visible benefits—such as faster service and stronger security—can help build trust and encourage more people to use digital IDs.
+Clear policies, transparent communication, and visible benefits—such as faster service and stronger security—help build trust.

 Digital Literacy

-To use digital IDs confidently, people need basic digital skills.
+To use digital IDs confidently, people need basic tech skills.

 Data Privacy Laws

-Following international rules on data privacy protects people’s rights and makes digital IDs more legitimate.
+Following global data privacy rules protects people’s rights and makes digital IDs more trustworthy.

-Strong laws reassure users and highlight that their personal information is treated with care.
+Strong laws reassure users that their data is treated with care.

 Emily Plummer, Marketing Director, Beyond Encryption